justcallmelewis/DeathDrop/README.md

-# DeathDrop
+# MineDrop
-DeathDrop MiniGame for SurvivalMC.eu
+MineDrop MiniGame for SurvivalMC.eu

 This plugin is currently in beta stages and still contains bugs.